Bissmella/bissmella.github.io/_pages/about.md

 Selected projects
 ======
 1. **My master-MVA internship thesis:** During my internship between Apr-2025 and Sept-2025 I worked on reinforcement learning and LLMs/VLMs for sequential decision making.
-I have explored in multiple directions of effects of LLM biases on exploration, using LLM's prior for exploration, and enhancing value approximationg using a local utility function.
+I have explored in multiple directions including: effects of LLM biases on exploration, using LLM's prior for exploration, and enhancing value approximation using a local utility function.
 The report is available [here](/files/BAHADURI%20BISSMELLA%20RAPPORT.pdf)

 2. **Curiosity based reinforcement learning for LLMs for sequential decision making:**  Implemented a curiosity-driven RL framework for large language models to encourage exploration in sequential decision tasks.
 The approach leverages two types of novelty: **action-level novelty** to reduce repetition, and **action-pattern novelty** via a temporal predictor model to reward unseen sequences of actions.
 A T5-based temporal predictor is trained to forecast the next action in a trajectory, and its prediction loss is used to guide exploration, improving policy diversity and efficiency. [code](https://github.com/Bissmella/LLM-curiosity-RL)